Nath5/frogoracletradingdocs/docs/examples.md

 ![image](_media/t2.png ':size=100%')

-> Here is an example of how you can chain several setups together for mulitple profitiable trades on a single ticker in short order.
+> Here is an example of how you can chain several setups together for multiple profitable trades on a single ticker in short order.

 ![image](_media/t3.png ':size=100%')

-> **SPY - 2023/01/16:** The POC ( Volume Point of Control ) is one of the best levels to use for support / resistance.
+> **SPY - 2023/01/16:** The POC (Volume Point of Control) is one of the best levels to use for support / resistance.
 Here SPY presented an early long opportunity right after open with a retest of the Pre-Market low.
 You can see how each test of the top of the POC was rejected hard, providing good short opportunities.

 ![image](_media/ex_1.png ':size=100%')